Contribute to a Sustainable Society through Business

 Plans Status of achievement* Actual results

-Achieve Green Product ratio of 70% or more and Super Green Product ratio of 10% or more
+Achieve Green Product ratio of 75% or higher and Super Green Product ratio of 10% or higher, based on Ushio Group's unified environmental product assessment

 Medium to long term